manvillarim/GasOptimization_Catalog/README.md

 This repository contains the artifacts from the work "Ensuring Gas Optimization Correctness by Behavioral Equivalence".
 The results are organized in the Gas Optimisation Catalogue.
 Each catalogue entry consists of:

-1. **Definition**: Field with the definition of the transformation (via the generalization proposed in the article) or via example.
+1. **Definition**: Field with the definition of the transformation (via the generalization proposed in the paper) or via example.
 The examples will be presented in generalization form in future work.

 2. **CVL Specification**: Contains the link from the assembled specification to a specific example of the transformation.
 In cases where we identify outdated or incorrect rules, we have a link to before updating the transformation and another to after the update.